Unveiling Central ortho-H2D+ Depletion at Sub-kau Scales in Prestellar Core G205.46-14.56M3: The First Interferometric Evidence and Implications for Deuterium Chemistry: Conclusions and Summary

 We present the first interferometric map of o-\HtDp depletion in the prestellar core \soufullname using ALMA.
 Our high-sensitivity 820~\micron dust continuum and molecular line observations reveal two distinct substructures, B1 and B2, with evidence for a $\sim$600~au o-\HtDp depletion zone toward B1.
 The main conclusions are the following. \begin{enumerate}

 \item Significant o-\HtDp depletion is found toward \souname B1.
-The o-\HtDp depletion shows a $\sim$6$\sigma$ contrast between the minimum and the surrounding ridge, but the size is only marginally resolved, with the full width at half depth (FWHD) comparable to the Band~7 synthesized beam.
+The o-\HtDp depletion shows a $\sim$6$\sigma$ contrast between the minimum and the surrounding ridge, but the size is only marginally resolved, with the FWHD comparable to the Band~7 synthesized beam.
 We therefore inferred an upper limit to the depletion-zone diameter of $\sim$600~au.
 Monte Carlo radiative transfer requires a strongly reduced central abundance (fiducial $x(\mathrm{o\text{-}H_2D^+})=1.35\times10^{-12}$ with a one-sided $1\sigma$ upper limit of $1.57\times10^{-11}$), whereas the outer layers have $x(\mathrm{o\text{-}H_2D^+})=1.35\times10^{-10}$.
 This implies a volumetric depletion factor $\gtrsim9$ (and $\sim$2 in column).

 \item o-\HtDp depletion is linked to advanced deuteration.
-The abundance profiles of o-\HtDp, \NtHp, and \NtDp in the inner core are derived with a discrete spherical–shell model using Monte Carlo radiative transfer and are broadly consistent with the self-consistent chemo–dynamical model.
+The abundance profiles of o-\HtDp, \NtHp, and \NtDp in the inner core are derived with a discrete spherical-shell model using Monte Carlo radiative transfer and are broadly consistent with the self-consistent chemodynamical model.
 The high central ratio $x(\mathrm{N_2D^+})/x(\mathrm{N_2H^+})=1.03^{+0.07}_{-0.56}$ indicates the advanced deuteration of \Hthp.
-However, the main exception is that the chemo-dynamical model only marginally reproduces the observed central o-\HtDp depletion with the observational 2$\sigma$ limit.
+However, the main exception is that the chemodynamical model only marginally reproduces the observed central o-\HtDp depletion with the observational 2$\sigma$ limit.
 This suggests that additional deuteration may be at play and that p‑\DtHp observations are needed for further constraints.

-\item Kinematics are largely subsonic with a quiescent inter-substructure region.
+\item Kinematics are largely subsonic with a quiescent intersubstructure region.
 The o-\HtDp velocity dispersions are mostly subsonic at $T_{\rm k}\sim8$~K across the core.
 The $\sigma_v$ distribution is well described by a two-component mixture: a dominant, broader component likely reflects residual turbulence and/or infall toward B1, and a secondary, near-thermal component (implying $T_{\rm k}\sim5$~K) arising between B1 and B2.
 Contributions from unresolved hyperfine splitting and the channel response are included in the interpretation.